 p Slave - Held in Pikel's thrall, these pathetic figures are a threat to low-level characters but will be freed if their master dies.

-p Wizard - These eccentric magic-users possess an eclectic spell-set, replete with dangerous conjurations.
+p Wizard - These eccentric magic-users possess an eclectic spell-set replete with dangerous conjurations and enchantments.

 p Necromancer - Akin to the wizard, but with a focus on death magic.
 Generally come with an undead entourage.

 p Death knight - Warrior-priests of the dark god Yredelemnul who can invoke necromantic powers.
 Often accompanied by several undead thralls.